California Teen Dies from Brain Injuries after a High School Fight – School Assault Wrongful Death Lawyers

 How Long Do I Have to Sue?

 In California, wrongful death claims are subject to a two-year statute of limitations, meaning that claimants will only have two years to sue.
 However, claims against government entities – like school districts – are subject to a short six-month statute of limitations.
 Because of that, it is essential that claimants take action as soon as possible.
 If you are unsure of the specific deadline that applies to your claim, do not wait any further.
-Reach out to our experts as soon as possible.
+Reach out to our attorneys as soon as possible.
 Our team will evaluate your claim, help you understand the deadline that applies, and ensure that your claim is filed on time.

 Free Case Review 24/7